Skip to main content

 You must always respond with a 200 response, even to duplicated notifications.

-To ensure you do not pass on the notification multiple times to your client, make sure you keep a log of notification eventIds.
+To avoid passing the notification multiple times to your client, keep a log of notification eventIds.

 Webhook behavior - event ordering